coolzz27/285-term-project/README.md

-# 285-term-project

-If you are a student of MATH2850J, please do not copy this code and obey the honor code.

 [Rollercaster](rollercoaster.pdf)

+- If you are a student of MATH2850J, please obey the honor code and do not clone this repository.